-Mahatma Gandhi (originally Mohandas K. Gandhi) was born in 1869, in Porbandar, India.
+Mahatma Gandhi (1869-1948) was born Mohandas K. Gandhi in 1869, in Porbandar, India.
 His mother was illiterate, but her common sense and religious devotion had a lasting impact on Gandhi’s character.
 Gandhi was a bright student, going on to study law in England, before being sent to South Africa to practise.
 It was in South Africa that Gandhi first experimented with campaigns of civil disobedience and protest; he called his non-violent protests satyagraha.
 Despite being imprisoned for short periods of time, he also supported the British under certain conditions.
 He was decorated by the British for his efforts during the Boer War and Zulu rebellion.

 After 21 years in South Africa, Gandhi returned to India in 1915.
 He became the leader of the Indian nationalist movement campaigning for home rule or Swaraj.
 Gandhi successfully instigated a series of non-violent protest.
 This included national strikes for one or two days.
 Gandhi also encouraged his followers to practise inner discipline to get ready for independence.
 Gandhi said the Indians had to prove they were deserving of independence.
 This is in contrast to independence leaders such as Aurobindo Ghose, who argued that Indian independence was not about whether India would offer better or worse government, but that it was the right for India to have self-government.
 Gandhi also clashed with others in the Indian independence movement such as Subhas Chandra Bose who advocated direct action to overthrow the British.
 Gandhi frequently called off strikes and non-violent protest if he heard people were rioting or violence was involved.